rixiobarrios/intro-to-mongo-mongoose/intro-to-mongo.md

 ```

-A collection, would be many documents: In our case, many contacts.
+A collection would be many documents: In our case, many contacts.

 Remember: having a collection of documents sounds quite reasonable.
 But having a document of collections is ... kind of odd.